Skip to content

 TOPICAL VERSUS INTERNAL CBD

 CBD can be used both topically and internally, from balms you apply to the skin to tinctures you hold under your tongue.
-The most common method of using CBD is oral, ideal for whole-body comfort.
+The most common method of using CBD is oral, which some people choose for a whole-body approach to their wellness routine.
 CBD can be taken as an oil or tincture held under the tongue or vaped, or in capsule form, which often makes it easier to dose.
-Taking CBD orally means that it will be metabolized faster, so you can feel its effects right away.
-This method may also potentially alleviate other symptoms like stress or restless sleep.
+Taking CBD orally means that it will be metabolized faster, and this method may also complement other wellness practices.

-When experiencing sore muscles or spasms, CBD applied topically can target the whole body aches directly.
-Methods available include patchesbalmsbody oils, and even bath soaks.
-The onset of comfort may be more gradual because it has to pass the transdermal layer, but its effects will also be long-lasting, making it a suitable option for chronic discomfort.
+When experiencing muscle tension after activity, some people prefer CBD applied topically.
+Methods available include patches, balms, body oils, and even bath soaks.
+The onset of effects may be more gradual because it has to pass the transdermal layer, but its effects may also be long-lasting.

 CBD DOSAGE

 CBD dosage depends on the user’s specific needs as well as the method used.
-Though there have been no serious potential side effects, keeping the dosage low (such as 5mg daily) is preferred to avoid intolerance, especially when using capsules, oils or tinctures.
-This dose can then be gradually increased over time.
+Though there have been no serious potential side effects reported in most studies, keeping the dosage low (such as 5mg daily) is common when starting out, especially when using capsules, oils or tinctures.
+This dose can then be gradually increased over time based on individual preferences.

 When applied topically, CBD can be used more liberally, but keep in mind that its effects may take longer to set in, so patience is key.

-It’s always a good idea to talk with your doctor about any discomfort you’re experiencing to make sure your sports injury doesn’t keep you benched for good.
+It’s always a good idea to talk with your doctor about any changes to your wellness plan or routine to ensure they are right for you.

 Erica Garza is an author and essayist.
 Her work has appeared in TIME, Health, Glamour, Good Housekeeping, Women’s Health, The Telegraph and VICE.
 She lives in Los Angeles.